2026 United States House of Representatives elections in Washington: District 3

-Gluesenkamp Perez is considered vulnerable to a primary challenge from her left due to her support of the SAVE Act, vote to censure fellow Democratic Representative Al Green, and other votes that broke traditional party lines.
-In May 2025, Brent Hennrich, a candidate for this district in 2022, announced his intention to run for these reasons.
+Gluesenkamp Perez has received criticism from her left for her support of the SAVE Act, her vote to censure fellow Democratic Representative Al Green, and other positions.
+In May 2025, Brent Hennrich, a stay-at-home father and candidate for this district in 2022, announced his intention to run against Perez, citing her support for the SAVE Act and the Laken Riley Act.